chromium/chromium/mojo/public/tools/bindings/README.md

   selectively – only for frequently-called methods with large payloads that may trigger many allocations.

+* **`[DispatchDebugAlias]`**:
+  The `DispatchDebugAlias` attribute can be used on an interface to opt into having every dispatched message retain an aliased copy of the message ID on the stack for the duration of the dispatch.
+This can aid in crash debugging if other factors such as inlining or code folding end up obscuring the message information.
+This generates extra code, so it is not the default behavior.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits